argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

 **Username:** your ALCF user name

 **ParaView version:** the version of Paraview that you want to use.
 Verify first that this version is installed on the system (as described at the top of this document).
-You will also need to add a `-mesa` suffix.
+You will also need to add a `-EGL` suffix.

 Example:
 ```
-5.11.2-mesa
+5.12.0-EGL
 ```

 **Client port:** it is safe to use the default value